Director

 She has worked on the SUSTAIN and other student projects assisting with recruitment of staff and patients.
 She coordinates a large project on Sustaining the Primary Care Response to Family Violence in Melbourne's North West.

-Surriya is a gynaecologist from Pakistan.
-She is undertaking a PhD on effectiveness of screening in antenatal care for women of Pakistani and Indian backgrounds.
+Surriya is a General Practitioner in Victoria (with qualifications also in gynaecology) who is undertaking a PhD on effectiveness of screening in antenatal care for women from Pakistani and Indian backgrounds.